 | Corrosion resistance | Withstands moisture and cleaning chemicals |

-| Non-porous surface | Prevents bacteria buildup |
+| Non-porous surface | Helps support sanitary storage |

-| Heat resistance | Suitable for hot environments |
+| Heat resistance | Suitable for hot kitchen environments |

 | Structural strength | Handles heavy daily use |

-Capacity & Size Guide
+Capacity and Size Guide

 | Kitchen Type | Recommended Holder Size | Capacity |